pareeohnos/rampart/README.md

   alias MyApp.Post

   def index(conn, _params) do
-    authorize!(Post)
+    authorize!(conn, Post)
   end

   def show(conn, params) do
     post = Repo.get(Post, params[:id])
-    authorize!(post)
+    authorize!(conn, post)
   end

 end
 ```

 We'll cover it later, but as you can see here, the only thing you have to
-do is call the `authorize!/1` function, and Rampart will handle the rest.
+do is call the `authorize!/2` function, and Rampart will handle the rest.
 Your `index/2` action will call the `index?/2` action in your policy, and
 the `show/2` action will call the `show?/2` action in your policy.